-Nanette Valmores Olivares is a Director of Ovialand, Inc. Concurrently, she is the President of 1802 SJ Holdings, Inc. She also held the following positions in various corporations: Vice-President - Administration of Malate Construction and Development Corporation, Owner/General Manager of Olivares Termite & Pest Control Services Inc., and VP/Administration of Constellation Manpower & Recruitment Agency, Inc.
+Nanette Valmores Olivares is a Director of Ovialand, Inc. Concurrently, she is the President of 1802 SJ Holdings, Inc. since 2017.
+She also held the following positions in various corporations: Vice-President - Administration of Malate Construction and Development Corporation from 1986 to 2019, Owner/General Manager of Olivares Termite & Pest Control Services Inc., and VP/Administration of Constellation Manpower & Recruitment Agency, Inc.